 - Tail – Stiff or hanging down limply?
 Wagging, flagging, or vibrating?
 Hanging down tucked between the legs?

 - Piloerectors – Hackles standing up at the neck?
-Hackles standing up in strip all the way down the back?
+Are hackles standing up in strips down the back?

 - Body Postures – Normal and neutral?
-Relaxed, rigid or tense?
-Standing with weight balanced over all four feet, or leaning forward, backward, or off to the side?
-Back hunched?
+Was he relaxed, rigid or tense?
+Standing with weight balanced over all four feet, leaning forward, backwards, or off to the side?
+Was he back hunched?
 Trying to look small?
-Body flattened to the ground?
-Standing tall, erect, practically standing on tip toes, trying to look as large and menacing as possible?
+Did the body flatten to the ground?
+Standing tall, erect, practically standing on tiptoes, trying to look as large and menacing as possible?

-Not every tail wag means that a dog is happy.
-Not every growl is meant to be menacing.
+Not every tail wag means that a dog is happy, or a growl is meant to be menacing.
 Not every bark is about being vicious.
-How well do you understand dog body language?
+So how well do you understand dog body language?
 How does a dog act when he is happy?
 How about anxious, fearful, or aggressive?
-Learn to recognize these signals when you see them.
+Learn to recognise these signals when you see them.

 Happy, Playful Signals

 A happy dog has a relaxed body and face.
-Tail and ears are kept in a neutral position.
-His tail may be wagging but need not be.
-His mouth is slightly open with his tongue showing.
-His eyes are soft and he does not have a penetrating gaze.
-He is not trying look large and menacing nor is he trying to shrink or move away from people.
-Playful dogs issue play bows and display bouncy behaviours meant to entice and initiate play.
-Their barks are high pitched and sharp.
-Their mouths are open wide and their tongues are hanging out of their mouths.
+The tail and ears are kept in a neutral position.
+His tail may be wagging, but it need not be.
+His mouth is slightly open, his tongue showing, his eyes are soft, and he does not have a penetrating gaze.
+He is not trying to look large and menacing, nor is he trying to shrink or move away from people.
+Playful dogs issue play bows and display bouncy behaviours to entice and initiate play.
+Their barks are high-pitched and sharp.
+Their mouths are open wide, and their tongues hang out.

 Alert, Wary, and Assessing The Situation

 Dogs that are a bit unsure of a situation will stand at attention and try to figure out what they need to do to keep themselves safe.
-Alert dogs have a very focussed and intense look on their face.
-The stand very erect with their tail and ears held very erect.
+Alert dogs have a very focused and intense look on their face.
+They stand very erect with their tail and ears held very upright.
 Their mouth will be tightly closed.
 He may growl or bark.
 Barks are of a lower pitch than happy or playful dogs.

 The Excited Dog

-Dogs can be excited in a happy way or in a dominant way.
+Dogs can be excited happily or dominantly.
 Happy dogs have open mouths, their muscles are not tense, and they may issue a bark.
 Dominant excited dogs stand very erect, rigid, and tense.
-Their tail is erect and may be flagging.
-They may shift their weight more over their hind end in case they need to jump or pounce.
+Their tail is upright and may be flagging.
+They may shift their weight over their hind end if they need to jump or pounce.
 They may growl or bark in a deeper voice.
-If the dog has raised his hackles then he may also be reactive, aggressive, or fearful.
+If the dog has raised his hackles, he may also be reactive, aggressive, or fearful.

-Fearful dogs want the thing that is frightening them to go away or at very least they want to make themselves shrink down and look small.
-Their backs are hunched, tail held between their legs, ears flattened down against their heads.
-Their muscles are tense.
-Their face is tense with a tightly closed mouth.
+Fearful dogs want the thing frightening them to go away, or at least they want to make themselves shrink and look small.
+Their backs are hunched, their tails held between their legs, and their ears flat against their heads.
+Their face is tight with tightly closed mouth.
 They will not look directly at you.
-They may frantically lip lick or yawn.
+Instead, they may frantically lip-lick or yawn.
 They may or may not bark at you.

-Because canines are animals that live in a social environment, they have a strong natural instinct for conflict solving, communication, and co-operation.
-Appeasement signals are a system of common signals used by dogs and wolves to signal that they mean no harm and that they are not a threat.
-These signals are hardwired and even very young puppies use them.
+Because canines live in a social environment, they have a strong instinct for conflict-solving, communication, and cooperation.
+Appeasement signals are standard signals used by dogs and wolves to signal that they mean no harm and are not a threat.
+These signals are hardwired, and even very young puppies use them.

-Norwegian dog trainer and behaviourist Turid Rugaas, a respected expert in the field of these natural calming signals, says that canines can use about 30 different signals to convey messages of tranquility and co-operation.
-These signals are used at the early stages of an encounter to prevent a behavioural escalation from happening, to avoid threats from dogs and people from happening, and calming down nervousness of both themselves and other dogs.
-Interestingly, Appeasement or Calming Signals are also used as a method of self soothing by dogs who feel anxious.
-While these signals may be natural and common to dogs, not all dogs are well schooled in how to use these signals or how to recognize them when they see them.
+Norwegian dog trainer and behaviourist Turid Rugaas, a respected expert in these natural calming signals, says that canines can use about 30 signs to convey tranquillity and cooperation.
+These signals are used at the early stages of an encounter to prevent a behavioural escalation from happening, to avoid threats from dogs and people, and to calm down the nervousness of both themselves and other dogs.
+Interestingly, Appeasement or Calming Signals are also used for self-soothing by dogs who feel anxious.
+However, while these signals may be natural and familiar to dogs, not all know how to use them or recognise them when they see them.

-Unfortunately, dogs that are removed from their mothers and siblings too early tend to demonstrate a deficiency or a lack of understanding about how to read and display these natural Appeasement Signals.
-Also, dogs that lack proper or sufficient socialization and dogs that never get the chance to interact with other dogs (in dog parks, doggy day care, or on organized play dates) may also be lacking in this skill.
+Unfortunately, dogs removed from their mothers and siblings too early tend to demonstrate a deficiency or a lack of understanding about how to read and display these natural Appeasement Signals.
+Also, dogs that lack proper or sufficient socialisation and never get the chance to interact with other dogs (in dog parks, doggy daycare, or on organised play dates) may need to improve in this skill.

 Sadly, when dogs lack this skill, it can get them into a lot of trouble.
 This lack of knowledge is often why many dogs trigger dog fights simply by showing up.
-Their behaviours are perceived to be rude, obnoxious, aggressive, or challenging by other dogs who do understand how to read and use these signals.
-If a dog does not see an Appeasement Signal being issued by an approaching dog, but it does see behaviours that indicate aggressiveness or challenge, it will naturally assume that the approaching dog is a threat and is looking to start a fight.
+Their behaviours are perceived as rude, obnoxious, aggressive, or challenging by other dogs who understand how to read and use these signals.
+For example, suppose a dog does not see an Appeasement Signal issued by an approaching dog but does see behaviours that indicate aggressiveness or challenge.
+In that case, it will naturally assume that the approaching dog is a threat and is looking to start a fight.

-Dogs also issue Appeasement Signals to humans to show you that they have no wish to be aggressive or to challenge you.
-Often times dogs issue these signals as a sign of respect to anyone they view as being of a higher social ranking than them.
-If your dog issues you these signs, then chances are that you have earned your dog’s respect as their leader.
-Would you recognize an Appeasement Signal from your dog?
+Dogs also issue Appeasement Signals to humans to show that they do not wish to be aggressive or challenge you.
+Often, dogs publish these signals as a sign of respect to anyone they view as having a higher social ranking than them.
+If your dog allocates these signs, chances are you have earned your dog’s admiration as its leader.
+Would you recognise an Appeasement Signal from your dog?

 Interesting note: Did you know that you can also issue these Appeasement Signals to a dog to let them help calm them down and reassure them too?

-- Head turning or averting the eyes – Direct eye contact (stare) is considered to be a challenging behaviour.
-If a dog is acting aggressively NEVER stare at them or lock eyes with them or you will be issuing back a threat.
+- Head turning or averting the eyes – Direct eye contact (stare) is considered challenging behaviour.
+If a dog is acting aggressively, NEVER stare at them or lock eyes with them, or you will be issuing back a threat.

 - Nose licking or tongue flicking – Dogs can do this to appease another dog or they can do this because they are feeling anxious and are attempting to self soothe.